-In late fiscal 2023, we invited the Company's largest stockholders, whose holdings together represented over 77% of our outstanding shares, to speak with management and, if requested, the Lead Director about topics important to them.
-Specific topics covered during these conversations included Board diversity, executive compensation, and sustainability-related matters (including human capital management; DEIB); data privacy, and climate-related risks).
+In late fiscal 2024, we invited the Company's largest stockholders, whose holdings together represented over 75% of our outstanding shares, to speak with management and, if requested, the Lead Director about topics important to them.
+Specific topics covered during these conversations included Board diversity, executive compensation, and sustainability-related matters (including human capital management; data privacy, and climate-related risks).
 We were pleased with the stockholder feedback, which indicated that our stockholders are generally satisfied with the Company's corporate governance and executive compensation practices as well as the format and content of the Company's proxy statement and Corporate Sustainability Report.
 To enable the Board and its committees to consider direct stockholder feedback, information about these investor conversations is shared with the Board and its committees.
 The table below describes requests received during these conversations and our responses to those requests.

-What We Heard What We Did Continue to expand the discussion of Social-related components of your Sustainability story (e.g., responsible life insurance product offerings; responsible and sustainable investment products; responsible investment policies and practices; Diversity, Equality, Inclusion and Belonging; work-life balance; attracting and cultivating talent; training and personal development) as these are the most meaningful sustainability components to Primerica.
-We expanded disclosure of relevant Social-related areas in this Proxy Statement and in our 2023 Corporate Sustainability Report, which was posted in the Sustainability section of our investor relations website in December 2023.
-Expand information provided pertaining to the Board's and management's roles in enterprise risk management.
-We expanded disclosure of the role of the Board and management in the Company's enterprise risk management program in this Proxy Statement and in our 2023 Corporate Sustainability Report.
+What We Heard

+Continue to expand the discussion of Social-related components of your Sustainability story (e.g., thought leadership, including: how you invest resources in order to understand how middle-income households are doing financially; responsible life insurance product offerings; responsible investment policies and practices; Diversity, Equality and Inclusion; attracting and cultivating talent; training and personal development), as these are the most meaningful sustainability components to Primerica.
 Add a right for stockholders to call a special meeting.
-The Board will consider this provision in 2024 during its annual review of the Company's Charter and By-Laws.

 Reduce the supermajority thresholds currently required to amend the Company's Charter and/or By-Laws.

+What We Are Doing

+We intend to continue to expand disclosure of relevant Social-related areas in our 2025 Corporate Sustainability Report, which will be posted in the Sustainability section of our investor relations website in August 2025.

+The Board will consider this provision in 2025 during its annual review of the Company's Charter and By-Laws.

-The Board will consider this provision in 2024 during its annual review of the Company's Charter and By-Laws.
+The Board will consider this provision in 2025 during its annual review of the Company's Charter and By-Laws.